normano/spawnpoint/cli/README.md

 ### `spawnpoint validate`

 Validates a specific template by generating it in a temporary location and running predefined commands (install, build, test, etc.) from its `scaffold.yaml`.
+This is crucial for template maintainers.

 **Arguments:**